sinkaszab/fieldv8n/README.md

 **A very basic example how to validate an email address:**

-1. `containsAtChar`: On error, inform the user she/he missed to include "@".
+1. `CONTAINS_AT_CHAR`: On error, inform the user she/he missed to include "@".
-2. `domainContainsDot`: On error, inform the user that the missing dot character let's us guess she/he mistyped the domain part.
+2. `DOMAIN_CONTAINS_DOT`: On error, inform the user that the missing dot character let's us guess she/he mistyped the domain part.
-3. `noIllegalCharacterInName`: On error, inform user about characters that need to be removed form the part before the "@".
+3. `NO_ILLEGAL_CHARACTER_IN_NAME`: On error, inform user about characters that need to be removed form the part before the "@".
-4. `noIllegalCharacterInDomain`: On error, inform user about characters that need to be removed form the part after the "@".
+4. `NO_ILLEGAL_CHARACTER_IN_DOMAIN`: On error, inform user about characters that need to be removed form the part after the "@".

 **What not to validate?**